Read this post to learn how to stop feeling undeserving of good things, the things that you truly want with all your heart.

 But pay attention.
 Pay attention to everything you do day after day.

 Do people come to you for advice?
 Do people recommend you?
 Do they pay for your services?

 Do you help people:

 - Be better in some way, shape, or form?

 To make this step easier (and any step in life, really), I always recommend journaling.

 You can also ask people you trust, and I’m sure you’ll be surprised by their answers.

 5. Understand that making progress is way more important than reaching perfection

-One of the main reasons why we feel undeserving is because whatever we do, we want it to turn out perfect.
+One of the main reasons we feel undeserving is that we want it to turn out perfect whatever we do.